There are fans who spend considerable amounts of money to turn their basements into shrines to sports teams, musicians, and bars.

-I have started to listen to the new Garth Brooks album, but I still haven’t finished it.
-I have a que of podcasts that I really want to dive into, but my time to listen to an hour long podcast is severely limited.
+I have started to listen to the new Adele album, but I still haven’t finished it.
+I have a queue of podcasts that I really want to dive into, but my time to listen to an hour-long podcast is severely limited.
 It all comes back to time and energy.

 Do I simply let go of my fandom?
 Do I keep collecting entertainment for that time in the far, far future where I can sit and enjoy it?
 Can you bank time and energy?
 I don’t think so.

-I’m a fan of Star Wars, but I wanted so much more from the prequels and I’m worried about these new sequels.
+I’m a fan of Star Wars, but I wanted so much more from the sequels, and I’m worried about the future of the movies.
 Do I just keep my fandom to the things in Star Wars I like and forget the rest?
 With the vastness of the Star Wars universe, I couldn’t possibly enjoy everything or even like everything.
-So, I’ve concentrated on squeezing all the fun I can out of the upcoming sequels.
+So, I’ve concentrated on squeezing all the fun I can out of Disney+ shows.
 The novels, comics, cartoons… I can let those go.

-I’m a fan of KISS, but the band is significantly different now then when I acquired my first KISS album.
+I’m a fan of KISS, but the band is significantly different now than when I acquired my first KISS album.
 Do I only listen to what I like and ignore the rest?
 I could do that, but I feel it limits my enjoyment of the band and dismisses any achievements of the current line-up.
-I want new KISS music.
-I want to see them in concert again.
+I still want new KISS music.

-I’m a fan of the St. Louis Cardinals, but the manager mismanaged the bullpen so poorly they lost their chance at getting to the World Series last year.
+I’m a fan of the St. Louis Cardinals, but they haven’t won a pennant or been to the World Series in years.
 Do I simply relive the glory days and not care how the team fixes or positions itself for the future?
 For me, the only way I can maintain my Cardinals fandom is by not caring about the Cardinals until the playoffs.
-Because I know following such a long 162 game season would be bad for my heart as I live and die with every pitch, play in the field and swing of the bat.
+Because I know following such a long 162 game season would be bad for my heart as I live and die with every pitch, play in the field, and swing of the bat.

-I’m a fan of the Illinois Basketball team, but the 2014-2015 squad so far seems to be under performing.
-Although to be fair they just had an amazing win against the 9th ranked team in the country.
-With two huge injuries to important personnel, do I keep watching because I want to cheer them on or do I not support the team because when they lose I get grumpy and upset?
+I’m a fan of the Illinois Basketball team, but this year’s squad so far seems to be underperforming.
+Although to be fair they had suspensions, injuries, and now the flu bug ripping through the team.
+Do I keep watching because I want to cheer them on or do I not support the team because when they lose I get grumpy and upset?
 What I probably should do is not take things so personally.

 Maybe being a fan is a kind of mental exercise.
-Personally, I have to really disassociate myself from the entertainment.
+Personally, I must disassociate myself from the entertainment.
 I can’t get too invested because if something bad happens I will become depressed for days and if something good happens it’s never enough.

 So, being a fan is finding the right balance in my life.
 However, finding the right balance is really the key to everything.

-All of these ideas leads me to a resolution for 2015—find balance.
-That’s a good goal and one that sounds completely within reach, but actually is much harder than it looks.
-One of my personal deficiencies is under and over thinking.
+All these ideas lead me to a resolution for 2022 — find balance.
+That’s a good goal and one that sounds completely within reach but is much harder than it looks.
+One of my personal deficiencies is under and overthinking.
 Again, finding the right balance in how I approach things would make for a better life.

 One way I’m attempting to bring balance is to manage my time and energy better.
-For example, I’ve adopted the Bullet Journal in 2015 to help me focus on what is important and keep track of things in an organized manner.
+For example, I’ve adopted using my digital and physical planner more in 2022 to help me focus on what is important and keep track of things in an organized manner.

-I’m also making a conscience effort to not let my fandom interfere with my life.
+I’m also making a conscious effort to not let my fandom interfere with my life.